-However, most models are available in colours to match in with your skin tone and many users find that the trade-off between their ease of use and slight visibility is perfectly acceptable.
+However, most models are available in colours to match your skin tone and many users find that the trade-off between their ease of use and slight visibility is perfectly acceptable.

 On the smaller style hearing aids, such as In The Canal (ITC) / Half Shell types, routine jobs such as cleaning, maintenance, changing the batteries, and even just insertion and removal, require a reasonably high level of manual dexterity.
 This may mean that they are not suitable for users with dexterity or visual impairments.

 When an object completely fills the ear canal it can cause symptoms such as; hearing your own voice louder or it sounding hollow, feeling that your ear is blocked or chewing food sounding noisy or unpleasant.

 Although to a lesser extent than the In The Ear (ITE) / Full Shell-style of hearing aids, In The Canal (ITC) / Half Shell types can still cause users to suffer from the annoying results of occlusion.
 However many styles now include a small vent, which can alleviate these symptoms.

 As a result of their smaller size, In The Canal (ITC) / Half Shell hearing aids are simply not able to include as large a processor/amplifier etc, or as many advanced technological features as some of the larger hearing aid styles.
 This means that they may not be able to deliver enough power for them to be suitable for people with more advanced levels of hearing loss.